valkey-io/valkey-doc/commands/incr.md

 Basically we have a counter for every IP, for every different second.
-But these counters are always incremented setting an expire of 10 seconds so that they'll be removed by Redis automatically when the current second is a different one.
+But these counters are always incremented setting an expire of 10 seconds so that they'll be removed by Valkey automatically when the current second is a different one.

 Note the used of `MULTI` and `EXEC` in order to make sure that we'll both